DerWandelndeWicht/neuraRoboticRosChallange/README.md

  rosrun edge_detection edge_detector_3Dimgs.py
 ```

-### 3. Visualization
+### 3.2 Visualization
-#### 2.1 Visualization of the Rosbag images
-To visualize the edge images detected from the rosbag start rviz and subscibe to the topic.
+To visualize the edge images, Pointcloud and Markers start rviz and subscibe to the topic.
 ```console
  rosparam set /use_sim_time true &&
  source devel/setup.bash &&